Donate now to the Bigger Table Fund

-Donate now to launch the Bigger Table Fund image
+Donate now to the Bigger Table Fund image

-A group of generous donors will match all gifts up to $25,000 made in honor of Project Home Co-founder Susan Hay (1952-2025) to help cover housing and legal costs for Project Home guests.
+A group of generous donors has matched all gifts up to $25,000 made in honor of Project Home Co-founder Susan Hay (1952-2025) to help cover housing and legal costs for Project Home guests.
 Starting a monthly recurring contribution is one of the easiest and most effective ways to give.

 Project Home is a grassroots organization that helps asylum seekers move from detention centers into our communities and homes as they await their asylum hearings.
 The Bigger Table Fund is a dedicated funding stream that seeks to cover the housing costs of Project Home guests.
 Surplus funding will be used to cover legal fees for asylum cases.
-Last fiscal year, Project Home used $48,000 to supply essential housing for our guests, which is why the Bigger Table Fund is launching with an initial goal of $50,000 to be raised by Susan’s birthday, July 18.
+Last fiscal year, the combined costs for housing and legal fees were about $65,000.
+Thus, $65,000 is our goal, to be raised by Susan’s birthday, July 18.

 What’s in a name?